RealMelkor/Vgmi/README.md

 * l  - Go forward in the history
 * k  - Scroll up
 * j  - Scroll down
+* H  - Switch to the previous tab
+* L  - Switch to the next tab
 * gg - Go at the top of the page
 * G  - Go at the top of the page
 * :  - Open input mode